kostkalab/flex_maps/README.md

 4. Find species KEGG pathways; add reactions in those pathways that have no enzymes (reactions with species enzymes are already included)
 5. Intersect this reaction set with MetaNetX to build a KEGG × MetaNetX graph
 6. Prune dead-end compounds
+7. Annotate compounds with joint KEGG SMILES support and orient reaction sides
+8. Save an internal full GraphML, then drop reactions where all input compounds or all output compounds lack SMILES support
+9. Prune any dead-end compounds and orphan annotations created by the SMILES filter
-7. Export GraphML and PDF report
+10. Export the SMILES-supported GraphML, reaction side table, drop reports, and PDF report

 ## Structure of the map/graph